Project management, PM, is an essential part of every project across industries. It’s needed more today than ever before.

 Project management is one of these careers that doesn’t always require a degree.
 A person with project management certifications, experience, and skills can jump into this career field.

-These project management statistics for 2023 reflect failure and success, but that ultimately comes down to the organization making good hiring and recruiting decisions.
+These project management statistics for 2023 reflect project failure statistics, as well as success, but that ultimately comes down to the organization making good hiring and recruiting decisions.

 If you’re a company considering employing a project manager, it’s important to find a qualified person to take on the role.